JayGreentreelive/JayGreentreelive.github.io/README.md

-# Pop!_Docs
+# Thursday Church Docs

-Minisite for Pop!_OS and related projects.
+Minisite for Thursday Church and related projects.

 [Listing of all docs](/docs)